-As mentioned above, most drop bars are designed with a gradual downward curvature to allow the rider to attain various hand positions.
-This includes a lower grip, which reduces the body’s profile and helps the rider become more aerodynamic and less wind-resistant.
-These multiple hand and body configuration options are particularly nice for longer distance riding when being able to shift your body around provides a greater degree of comfort.
+Most drop bars are designed with a gradual downward curvature to allow the rider to attain various hand positions.
+This includes a lower grip, which reduces the body’s profile and helps the rider become more aerodynamic.
+These multiple hand and body configuration options are suited for longer distance riding when being able to shift your body around provides a greater degree of comfort.

 Upright / Flat Bars

 Upright handlebars, the ones traditionally found on mountain or city bikes, allow for a greater degree of stability and a more upright seated position, which is preferable for most beginner or short-distance riders.
-While with most upright bars you will be limited to just one placement option for your hands, this isn’t a significant concern when not spending long hours in the saddle.
+While most upright bars you will be limited to just one placement option for your hands, this isn’t a concern when not spending long hours in the saddle.
 When choosing upright handlebars, a good rule of thumb is to start by adding 10–15 centimeters to your shoulder-to-shoulder measurement.
-However, many mountain bikers will go even wider than this in order to increase their leverage on the bars.
-This increases stability and control, especially over rougher terrain.
+Mountain bikers will go significantly wider than this in order to increase their leverage on the bars.
+This increases stability and control, over rougher terrain.

 When riding aggressively over rough terrain, a wider handlebar will be more beneficial.
 For instance, downhill mountain bike bars can be sold as wide as 82 centimeters.

 Note: due to the simplistic, more linear design of such bars, the bars themselves can often be bought in oversize widths and cut down to a personal size.